 If you can't afford a lawyer we can help you find legal representation.
 There are a number of free and low-cost legal services available.
 Representing yourself at Supreme Court level can be very costly if you lose.

-Court staff can provide general information about Supreme Court Rules, procedures and processes, but we can't give legal advice.
+Court staff can provide general information about Supreme Court Rules, procedures and processes, forms and fees but we can't give legal advice.

 If you choose to proceed without a lawyer we can give you general guidance with regard to representing yourself.

 Information to help you understand what's involved in starting a legal action including the rules and legislation, forms and handy self-help guides.
 Find out more about starting a legal action.

 If you've been served legal documents and you decide to defend yourself in court we can offer you some general advice on process and procedure, forms and legislation and access to relevant self-help guides.
 Find out more about defending a legal action.

 If you're unhappy with a decision to come out of another court or tribunal, you may be able to appeal or review the decision to the Supreme Court.
 Find out more about appealing a decision.